 But the majority of firms adjust and survive by replacing men by machines and having their products prefabricated abroad.
 By outsourcing and offshoring, i.e. by purchasing intermediate products from foreign suppliers and setting up their own manufacturing plants abroad, they make use of the low-wage regions that were created by the collapse of communism.
-Small and medium-sized enterprises (SMEs) are repeating in Eastern Europe what big companies have done in Asia since the 1980s.
-They globalise small.
-By averaging out domestic wage costs with those at locations in Eastern Europe, they succeed in meeting the competition from Europe and Asia.
-The higher the wages, the more the weights of the average wage are shifted east, and this is how companies survive.
+The small and medium size enterprises (SME's) are repeating in eastern Europe what the big companies have done in Asia since the 1980s.
+They globalise in the small.
+By averaging out domestic wage costs with those at locations in eastern Europe, they succeed in meeting the competition from Europe and Asia.
+The higher the wages, the more the weights of the average wage are shifted east, and this is how the companies survive.